Louise-X10/WebApp-Hackathon/README.md

 ## Online two-player Poker (Playable)
 A non-playable view of the poker game webpage is accessible at `https://louise-x10.github.io/22-23-Winter-Hackathon/poker/`.

-A playable version of the poker game is accessible at `http://hackathon.gloopen.com:3000/` after admin code is run on the remote server.
+A playable version of the poker game is accessible at `http://hackathon.gloopen.com:3000/`.

 ### Todo list
 - Woking on